serpent-project/serpent/README.rst

 The goal is to implement a python scriptset for editing isometric maps

-Using the Ultima Online protocol to test against IRIS2, an open source lugre scripted ogre client for Ultima Online.
+Using the Ultima Online protocol to test against free clients like iris2

 The project consists of a lot of legacy code and the arkanlor test server environment

 This Project is in its alpha stages.

+Arkanlor has an own information page on http://www.weltenfall.net/arkanlor/

 Main goals are:
     * Massive Multiplayer Online Map Editing in iso2.5